paumayell/pangenomics-workshop/index.md

 > ## Frequently Asked Questions
-> Read our [FAQ](/comparative-genomics-workshop/faq/) to learn more about Data Carpentry's Comparative Bacterial Genomics Workshop,
+> Read our [FAQ](/pangenomics-workshop/faq/index.html) to learn more about Data Carpentry's Pangenome Analysis in Prokaryotes Workshop,
 > as an Instructor or a workshop host.
-FIX [FAQ](/comparative-genomics-workshop/faq/) 💢 {: .callout}
+FIX [FAQ](//pangenomics-workshop/faq/) 💢 {: .callout}

 > ## Getting Started